mbarkhau/sbk/READMEv2.md

  - Groups: Groups can be used to generate shares with different levels of trust.
 More shares would be required for groups that are trusted less.
 For the sake of simplicity, this feature is not implemented with SBK.
 To the extent that SLIP0039 is followed, the group parameters are chosen to correspond to single group splitting at the second level, i.e. GT = 1, G = 1, T₁ = T and N₁ = N.
  - Master Secret Encryption: SBK does not support migrating BIP-32 wallets so there is no need to implement a mechannism to split a user chosen master secret.
- - Encoding: Since SLIP0039 does not use a `brainkey+salt` but rather it splits a master secret, it encodes parameters as part of each share.
+ - Encoding: Since SLIP0039 does not use a `salt+brainkey` but rather it splits a master secret, it encodes parameters as part of each share.
  - Checksums: Shares are tedious enough to copy and enter as it is, so if a user is going to copy redundent data, it is preferable that this data be used for forward error correction rather than mere error detection.

 [href_pointsoftware_ssssbs]: http://www.pointsoftware.ch/en/secret-sharing-step-by-step/